-You may view the Supreme Court of Florida proclamation that was signed by Chief Justice Jorge Labarga and the State of Florida resolution signed by Governor Rick Scott and the Cabinet of the State of Florida, recognizing May 2016 as National Drug Court Month.
+You may view the Supreme Court of Florida proclamation that was signed by Chief Justice Jorge Labarga and the State of Florida resolution signed by Governor Rick Scott and the Cabinet of the State of Florida, recognizing May 2018 as National Drug Court Month.

-For more information about National Drug Court Month, please visit the National Association of Drug Court Professional's 2016 National Drug Court Month Resource Center.
+For more information about National Drug Court Month, please visit the National Association of Drug Court Professional's 2018 National Drug Court Month Resource Center.

-Drug Court Data
+2016 Drug Court Data

-Critical Performance Indicators and Data Elements for Florida's Drug Courts
+Critical Performance Indicators for Florida's Drug Courts

 Florida Drug Courts' Quick Facts

-- As of May 2016, Florida has 94 drug courts in operation, including 45 adult felony, 7 adult misdemeanor, 23 juvenile, 15 family dependency, and 4 DUI courts.
+- As of July 2018, Florida has 94 drug courts in operation, including 46 adult felony, 7 adult misdemeanor, 22 juvenile, 15 family dependency, and 4 DUI courts.

-- There were over 7,300 admissions into Florida’s drug courts in 2015.
+- There were over 6,500 admissions into Florida’s drug courts in 2016.

-- In 2015, there were 112 drug-free babies born to female participants while in drug court.
+- In 2016, there were 102 drug-free babies born to female participants while in drug court.

 The Task Force on Substance Abuse and Mental Health Issues in the Courts addresses the needs of individuals with serious mental illnesses and substance use disorders who become involved in the justice system.